7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 ![](insidethebackup.png)

-Check for docker container is running `--privileged`, meaning we are can mount to these disks as containerr does not need disks
+Check for docker container is running `--privileged`, meaning we are can mount to these disks as container does not need disks
 ```bash
 ls /dev/ | grep sda
 mount /dev/sdaX /mnt